Abastenia St. Leger Eberle: Early career

 Once Eberle had obtained the wax from her father's patient, she began copying tombstones and memorials in her community.
 This was the only type of sculpture available in Canton for her to study at that time.
 After a while, Eberle became so desperate to receive some art training that she took it upon herself to get other locals registered to fill spots when she learned that sculptor Frank Vogan would come to Canton, Ohio to teach a class.
 Eberle continued to study with Vogan for two years, which she said was very useful to her developments as an artist.
 In 1899, twenty-one-year-old Eberle would begin training under George Grey Barnard at the Art Students League in New York.

 At some point in Eberle's early twenties, she went to visit her family in Puerto Rico, where her father had been relocated as a U.S. Army doctor.
 While in Puerto Rico, Eberle made small, quick clay sketches of everyday street subjects.
 Eberle's piece Puerto Rican Mother and Child (1901) was the first in which she expressed the everyday life of lower-class people.
 She received recognition as a young talent right away and received her tuition in scholarships and prizes.
 Eberle made such an impression on Barnard that eventually he left her in charge of the classroom when he could not make it to lead the class.
 She achieved early success with her sculpture Men and Bull, created in collaboration with Anna Hyatt Huntington, which was shown at the 1904 exhibition of the Society of American Artists.
 In 1906 Huntington and Eberle went their separate ways.

 Huntington dedicated her work to animal sculptures and large monuments.
 Eberle, by contrast, worked on small bronzes dealing with social reform of lower-class immigrants.
-In 1907, Eberle completed Girl Skating (also known as Roller Skater, Girl with Roller Skate, or Roller Skating), an energetic clay sketch of a lower class, young girl roller skating down the street.
+In 1907, Eberle completed Girl Skating (also known as Roller Skater, Girl with Roller Skate, or Roller Skating), an energetic clay sketch of a young lower-class girl roller-skating down the street.
 This was the first time she completed a study about the street life in New York.
 In 1906 she was elected to the National Sculpture Society.
 In 1920, she was elected to the National Academy of Design as an Associate Academician.
 St. Leger Eberle worked in a style related to Art Nouveau and the New Sculpture movement.
 She produced mainly portrait sculpture and decorative work for fountains.